Craving banana bread, but you only have green fruits in the bowl? I bet you’re wondering how to ripen bananas.

 5. Ripen Bananas in A Warm Spot

-If you have the time to let your bananas ripen naturally, picking the perfect sunbathing location is key to speeding up the process.
+If you have the time to let your bananas ripen naturally, simply place the banana bunch in a sunny spot.

 Opt for a sunny window that keeps your bananas nice and warm throughout the day, releasing ethylene quickly.